ROGR3/LepikJS/Readme.md

 // Number of miliseconds to delay the code execution lepik.delay(ms)
 // Uses promises to wait until promise is resolved
-// Number of miliseconds to delay the code execution lepik.delaySync(ms)
 // When reached this line, the process can exit. lepik.close()
 ```